Schedule your first service today and get 50% off!

 • Paper Wasps: These wasps have long legs and slender waists.
 They build umbrella-shaped nests in open spots like door frames, porch ceilings, and under patio roofs.
 They’re less aggressive unless disturbed.

-• Yellowjackets: These are smaller but much more aggressive.
-Often found nesting underground or inside wall spaces, they tend to be responsible for most stings.
+• Yellowjackets: are smaller but much more aggressive and are commonly documented by university entomology departments as nesting underground or inside wall voids, making them harder to eliminate with surface sprays, they tend to be responsible for most stings.
 They’re harder to eliminate with store-bought sprays due to their protected nests and larger colony size.

 Why Species Matters